rust-lang/rust/README.md

 use the `--file-lines` option.
 Its argument is a JSON array of objects with `file` and `range` properties, where `file` is a file name, and `range` is an array representing a range of lines like `[7,13]`.
-Ranges are inclusive of both end points.
+Ranges are 1-based and inclusive of both end points.
 Specifying an empty array will result in no files being formatted.
 For example,

 ```
 rustfmt --file-lines '[